CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab07.md

     ![](../Images/ai7l6.png)

-1. Deploy the model with the following settings in the deployment details and leave the other settings to its defaults:
+1. Deploy the model with the following settings in the deployment details and leave the other settings to their defaults:

     - Tokens per Minute Rate Limit (thousands): `56K` **(1)** (or the maximum available in your subscription if less than 50K)
     - Then select **Deploy (2)**